Accelerating Canada’s community investment movement

 Diversifies investment

-An investment in Weave is spread among community bonds offered by more than two dozen issuers across Canada.
+An investment in Weave is spread among more than two dozen community bond issuers across Canada.

 Reaches underfunded communities

 Community bonds could benefit organizations in rural, remote, equity-deserving, and other communities without population density or wealth to support an entirely retail-subscribed campaign.
-Through Weave, institutional capital brings projects to life and offers communities wealth-building investment opportunities.
+Through Weave, institutional capital brings projects to life and makes it possible to offer wealth-building investment opportunities.

 Streamlines impact

-Weave handles due diligence with community bond issuers, so investors can have widespread impact without costly due diligence on each project.
+Weave handles due diligence with issuers, so investors can have widespread impact without costly due diligence on each project.

 Encourages more retail impact investment

-Weave crowds in retail investment, by making early ‘anchor’ investments in community bond campaigns bringing attention to the project and inspiring trust.
+Weave crowds in retail investment, by making early ‘anchor’ investments in community bond issuers’ projects, bringing attention to the project and inspiring trust.

 Our leadership team

-Weave is a limited partnership with Tapestry Community Capital as general partner.
-Tapestry is a social finance leader, having supported charities, non-profits, and coops raising over $135 million in community bonds to date, with that number set to more than double through 2026.
+Weave is a limited partnership founded by the team behind Tapestry Community Capital.
+Tapestry is a social finance leader, having supported charities, non-profits, and coops raising over $129 million in community bonds to date.

 -